Turbo Takeaways

 Check To See if You Qualify for a VA Construction Loan

 There are several loan options available if you want to build your dream home.
-However, for veterans and active-duty military service members, VA construction loans are a good option with fewer upfront costs since they don’t require any down payment or private mortgage insurance.
+However, for veterans and active-duty military service members, VA construction loans are a good choice with fewer upfront costs since they don’t require any down payment or private mortgage insurance.